axieax/dotconfig/nvim/docs.md

 ## TODO

+- What happens if a plugin is defined to be after a disabled plugin?
 - Specify preferred formatter (specific lsp or null-ls for filetype as a table in order of pref)
 - nvim v0.8:
   - Migrate galaxyline.nvim to heirline.nvim